Stress and Fertility

 If these organs are suffering from poor blood flow, this is highly likely to make conceiving and carrying a healthy baby to term more difficult.

-Also, poor blood flow contributes to too being too cold, which also impact your body temperatures and fertility.
+Also, poor blood flow contributes to being too cold, which also impacts your body temperatures and fertility.

 Stressors trigger a flight or flight response by our body forcing a release of cortisol (which also contributes to weight gain) and adrenaline (which in high volumes is toxic for your liver).

 This whole fight or flight response was meant to be triggered occasionally when we found ourselves in a dangerous situation (like being confronted by a tiger in the wild).
 But today we see the metaphorical tiger every day in work, finances, home life…..

 So, we have a fight or flight response every single day.